The merger of satellites and mobile phones could be the next revolutionary technological breakthrough - ExBulletin

 For all these reasons, satellite communications are coordinated internationally, are very expensive to use, integrate voice, data and video capabilities, are closely associated with the military, and are usually associated with large terminals on the ground.
 It has a 70-year history of needing an antenna.

-In contrast, Cellcom (the idea of allowing mobile two-way radios to communicate anywhere within a “cell” surrounding a tower and move from one radio cell to another) was developed in the 1980s.
-Introduced as a successor to voice calling.
-Radio and local MTS (mobile phone).
-Both were local radio tower-based voice services of interest to fleet operators, as well as VIPs and wealthy people in their cars.
+In contrast, Cellcom (the idea of allowing mobile two-way radios to communicate anywhere within a cell surrounding a tower and then move from one radio cell to another) was developed in the 1980s by Introduced as a voice radio originator and successor.
+Local MTS (mobile phone).
+Both were local radio tower-based voice services of interest to fleet he operators, as well as high-profile and wealthy people in their vehicles.

 McKinsey estimates the total US cellcom market at about 900,000 (currently about 330 million users).
-A major difference between MTS/dispatch radio and his early 1980s cellcom was that his mobile his units could roam seamlessly between cell sites without interrupting phone calls.
+A key difference between MTS/dispatch radio and his early 1980s cellcom was that his mobile his units could seamlessly roam between cell sites without disconnecting the phone.

 Importantly, Cellcom is voice-only, orders of magnitude cheaper than satellite communications, military agnostic, nationally licensed in nature, and small mobile devices compared to satellite communications equipment.
 I needed equipment.
 In the late 1990s and 2000s, cellcom gradually expanded to include text, email, and eventually everything available on the Internet.

 Thus, allocated frequencies, footprints, cost structures, engineering, regulation, staffing, national security implications, licensing, and the industries that support satellite and cellular communications have grown separately over the course of half a century.
-The last 10-15 years have seen dramatic changes in the technology and economics of both cellcom and satellite communications.
-The most dramatic change has been seen in satellite communications.
-The same miniaturization and advances in microchip technology that enabled today’s smartphones have allowed satellites to be miniaturized and redesigned, resulting in a significant reduction in satellites.
+The last 10-15 years have seen dramatic changes in the technology and economics of both cellcom and satellite communications, but satellite communications has seen the most dramatic changes.
+The same advances in miniaturization and microchip technology that enabled today’s smartphones have enabled satellites to be miniaturized and redesigned, resulting in a significant reduction in satellites.
 Size and cost of satcom ground equipment.

 All of this set the economic and technological stage for the first-ever merger of satellite and cell communications.

-As the FCC noted in the foreword to its proposal, the past year has seen a series of new partnership announcements by satellite operators, smartphone makers, carriers and entrepreneurs to enable smartphones to communicate via satellite. had.
+As the FCC pointed out in the foreword to its proposal, the past year has seen a series of new partnership announcements by satellite operators, smartphone makers, carriers and entrepreneurs to enable smartphones to communicate via satellite. there was.

-Republican Ukraine policy must balance responsibility and pragmatism: 3 reasons why Tucker Carlson won’t run for president

 Many of these are described as allowing smartphone users to access emergency services.
-Clearly, they raise many technical and regulatory issues, and the FCC has been flexible to facilitate the development of integration of this new technology.
+Clearly, they raise a number of technical and regulatory issues, and the FCC has been flexible to facilitate the development of integration of this new technology.
 At this point, about 10 companies have expressed interest in participating in the combined satellite and cellular service using smartphones.

 We are at the beginning of a new form of merging satellite and cellular communications.
-Over time, we may be able to provide all kinds of global and seamless communication to users who never receive an “out of range” report again.
+Over time, it has the potential to provide all kinds of global and seamless communication for users who never receive reports of being out of range again.

 Roger Cochetti provides global consulting and advisory services in the Internet, e-commerce, telecommunications and satellite sectors.